mdavids/rfc/content/draft-davids-forsalereg-12.md

 <!-- or https://api.sidn.nl/rest/whois?domain=example.nl -->

-The Dutch registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard following the "fcod=" method.
+The Dutch domain name registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard following the "fcod=" method.
 When this option is used, a unique code is generated, which can be included in the "\_for-sale" record.
 If such a domain name is entered on the domain finder page of SIDN, a "for sale"